 And now that he has met the smallest horse in the world, discover one of the tallest horses in the world: Shire horse.
 Enjoy the reading.

-…finally, if you love horses as we love them, sign up for our newsletter here and enter the world of horse lovers, a special world made up of people who are always looking for the best for their life and for the people they love.
+…finally, if you love horses as we love them, sign up for italian weekly newsletter Club Cavallo Italia here and enter the world of horse lovers, a special world made up of people who are always looking for the best for their life and for the people they love.